cwyant314159/generic-application-template/README.md

 extension to prevent the link step from unnecessarily running.

 - Include directories are not recursivley added to `INC_FLAGS`.

+- The linker flags variable (`LDFLAGS`) does not automatically share any flags with the compiler flags variables (`WARN_FLAGS`, `COMMON_FLAGS`, `CFLAGS`, and `CXXFLAGS`).
+If a flag needs to be given to both the compiler and linker, it must be added to both the appropriate compiler flags variable and linker flags variable.

 ## Part 1